How to Capture Featured Snippets and PAA Boxes with On-Page SEO

 What Featured Snippets and PAA Boxes Actually Are

 Google surfaces these elements when it detects question-based intent or seeks to deliver quick, authoritative answers.
 Triggers include interrogative keywords (how, what, why), queries implying comparison or process, and searches where structured data signals clear hierarchy.
-The algorithm favors concise, well-formatted answers bracketed by semantic HTML—think headings followed by tight paragraphs or ordered lists within 40–60 words.
+In my experience (and the tracking data backs this up most months), the algorithm favors concise, well-formatted answers bracketed by semantic HTML.
+Think headings followed by tight paragraphs or ordered lists within 40 to 60 words.

 The On-Page Elements That Win Snippets